Lofexidine (Lucemyra) - Uses, Dosing, Side effects, MOA, Brands

 Lofexidine (Lucemyra) Dosing in the Opioid withdrawal:

-• Initial: 0.54 mg orally four times a day administered every 5 to 6 hours) during peak withdrawal symptoms (generally for the first 5 to 7 days after last opioid use);
+• Starting dose: Take 0.54 mg by mouth 4 times a day when the withdrawal symptoms are at their worst (usually for the first 5 to 7 days after stopping opioids).

-• Reduce the dose gradually over 2 - 4 days (eg, reduce by 0.18 mg per dose every 1 to 2 days).
+• Don't stop it suddenly.
+Instead, decrease the dose little by little over 2 to 4 days (for example, lower the dose by 0.18 mg every 1 to 2 days).

 Use in Children: